All Your Questions Answered

 A dew point is the air temperature at which condensation happens, usually when warm air hits a cold surface.
 Therefore, if the warm air hits a cold window, condensation may form.

-If you already have double glazing and want to upgrade your windows without having to invest in triple glazing, what actions can you take?
+If you already have double glazing and want to upgrade your windows without having to invest too much money, what actions can you take?

-Triple glazing windows are sealed units that come with the appropriate frame.
+The windows are sealed units that come with the appropriate frame.
 Most window specialists will remove your current windows, including the frame, and dispose of them.
-The previous double glazed frame would not provide efficient support or space for your new triple glazing.
+The previous double glazed frame would not provide efficient support or space for your new windows.

-There is no definite answer as to how many years triple glazing will last as it depends on various factors such as; where you live, weather conditions, the material used and how well maintained they are.
+There is no definite answer as to how many years they will last as it depends on various factors such as; where you live, weather conditions, the material used and how well maintained they are.

-Many manufacturers say triple glazing has a lifespan of around 20 years.
+Many manufacturers say they have a lifespan of around 20 years.
 However, it can also range from 10-35 years.
-The windows may also last longer in terms of appearance but their energy efficient level will decrease as the gas escapes from the panels.
+The windows may also last longer in terms of appearance but their energy efficiency level will decrease as the gas escapes from the panels.

-We hope that we have answered all of your queries regarding triple glazing.
-If triple glazing doesn’t seem like the right investment for you, there are many alternatives you can take in order to upgrade your windows.
+We hope that we have answered all of your queries.
+If it doesn’t seem like the right investment for you, there are many alternatives you can take in order to upgrade your windows.